 — How Did we Get Here? —

-In 2018, 70 years after President Harry Truman finally succumbed to both internal and external pressure (he was initially opposed to the notion of a Jewish state in Palestine and for good reason), and effectively gave the nod for the Zionists to create the state of Israel—against the advice of numerous people within and across diplomatic, political and national security circles—the phenomenal power, influence and control this tiny nation has come to exert in the United States since that time is now an ineluctable, existentially dangerous political reality.
+In 2018, 70 years after President Harry Truman finally succumbed to both internal and external pressure and effectively gave the nod for the Zionists to create the state of Israel—against the advice of numerous people within and across diplomatic, political and national security circles—the phenomenal power, influence and control this tiny nation has come to exert in the United States since that time is now an ineluctable, existentially dangerous political reality.
 America is now Israel’s life-line and meal-ticket, its life insurance policy, its ‘minder’ (muscle) if one likes.
 The implications of this reality became manifestly obvious long ago, but the implications of maintaining that relationship going forward are becoming increasingly disconcerting.
 (See Note 1 below).

-Israel then has much to thank Number 36 for “that” priceless commodity of “having Washington’s ear”, a political “access all areas” gift/card that for Israel just keeps on giving.
-The Israel lobby and their numerous surrogates wasted little time in ‘infiltrating’ LBJ’s administration from the top down, and they were given the frequent flyer treatment by the Israel friendly new POTUS.
-It has continued uninterrupted to this day.
-(For further information surrounding the key events and people of the era, readers should seek out Phillip Nelson’s Remember the Liberty and my own two-part essay on same, here and here.)
+Israel then has much to thank Number 36 for “that” priceless, much sought after gift card of “having Washington’s ear” (the political equivalent of rock ‘n roll’s “access all areas” backstage pass), that for Israel just keeps on giving.
+The Israel lobby and their numerous surrogates wasted little time in ‘infiltrating’ LBJ’s administration from the top down, and they were given the ‘frequent flyer’ treatment by the Israel friendly new POTUS.
+Such infiltration and influence has continued more or less uninterrupted to this day.

 ‘I think the American people will strongly support me in this.
 I’m going to fight for it because I think this is what the American people want, and I’m going to do absolutely everything I can to back those members of the United States Congress who are forward-looking in their desire to see peace.’

 Noble sentiments to be sure, but Bush was way off base if he felt that such lofty political posturing would carry him to a second term.
 It would seem that neither the Congress—bought and paid for by The Lobby in any event as much then as it is now—nor the much-lauded “American people” were that “forward-looking in their desire for peace”.
-It was either they were suffering from compassion fatigue, had bigger concerns in their lives, or couldn’t be bothered voting.
+They were either suffering from compassion fatigue, had bigger concerns, or couldn’t be bothered voting.
 One suspects that very little has changed.

 Of course the Israel lobby, notably the powerful American Israel Public Affairs Committee (AIPAC)—always at the ready with a fine line in umbrage—was not unexpectedly, well, ‘umbraged’ at Bush’s gambit.
 He overestimated the Congress and the people they represented, and in underestimating the power of the Lobby, HW made a career limiting move of the presidential kind.